lmunro0402/BoxesDotsAI/README.md

-## Deep-Learing
+# Deep-Learing Neural Network
-#Framework for a deep learning network to play Boxes &amp; Dots.
+##Framework for a deep learning network to play Boxes &amp; Dots.
 Framework created to be easily adaptable for any use though.
 Objective: Create an AI capable of beating minmax algorithms and most people in a 3 x 3 Boxes and Dots game.

 Strategy: